 What do you eventually want to do career-wise?

-I would like to become a Pathologist’s Assistant.
+I would eventually like to become a Chief Privacy Officer at a hospital.

 Why do you want to pursue this career?

 This career is interesting to me because the privacy and security of protected health information is very important in the medical field.
 There are many different aspects of health informatics and information management, but information governance is the most interesting to me.